Medical Assistance in Dying (MAID)

 By the end of 2019 there were 13,946 reported deaths by euthanasia across Canada (see chart below).

 Before the 5 year review of the law was held, Bill C-7 was introduced.
+It became law in March 2021.

 Bill C-7 aimed at expanding access to MAID and reducing some of the eligibility and procedural safeguards: